Best portable chargers, camping lights and more: Hurricane season essentials you should always have

 Sony portable AM/FM radio

 Stay up to date on the news with a portable, battery-powered radio.
-This one from Sony has built-in speakers and a headphone socket.
+This four-star-rated portable Sony device has built-in speakers and a headphone socket.
+It features a built-in hand strap so you can keep a hold of it in the dark.
+Plus, its LED tuning indicator will illuminate so you can always see what AM/FM station you're tuning in to.

+"I like this radio and I got it for emergencies and times when there is no power, etc. Well worth the money," a Walmart customer says.

 Coleman OneSource rechargeable camping lights